 Have you seen the Sanrio Small Gift Crate from Loot Crate?
 It’s a quarterly subscription box with Sanrio full of themed items that you can’t get anywhere else.
 I’ve been interested in checking it out but after my spendy experience with the Pusheen Box, I was wary of ordering.
 A helpful SCK reader told me they hadn’t been charged any customs fees so I decided to give it a go.

-Shipping is very cheap for international but that does mean there’s no tracking or even a shipping notification.
+International shipping is very cheap but that does mean there’s no tracking or even a shipping notification.
 I just opened my door one day to find this cute box in my porch!
 For UK readers, I can confirm it just arrives by Royal Mail and there are no customs fees, hurray!

 I ordered the Summer Vacation themed box and was a tiny bit disappointed that the box design wasn’t more colourful and summery.
 That was only until I opened it and found something quite special.

 Yep, you can turn it inside out for a super cute new design – a suitcase with some really cute details.
+This is a great idea as the outside of the package can get bashed up.
 Want to see what was inside?
 Of course you do!

 Hello Kitty Beach Figure